anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter02.md

 <a name="2.2"></a>
 ## 2.2 Reference Architecture Requirement

-This is the reference implementation for OpenStack based CNTT RA.
-Please refer to [CNTT Reference Architectures:OpenStack Based:Chapter 02 - Architecture Requirement](../../../ref_arch/openstack/chapters/chapter02.md) for the details of RA requirement
+This is the reference implementation for OpenStack based RA.
+Please refer to [Reference Architectures:OpenStack Based:Chapter 02 - Architecture Requirement](../../../ref_arch/openstack/chapters/chapter02.md) for the details of the RA requirements.

 The implementation should follow all the requirement identified in the RA chapter.